fetchai/docs-archived/docs/aea/cli-gui.md

 2. Click the [Create Agent] button - the newly created agent should appear in the [Local Agents] table.
 3. On the right hand side, search the `echo` skill and click on it - this will select it.
 4. Click on the [Add skill] button - which should now say "Add echo skill to my_new_agent agent".
-5. Start an OEF Node, by clicking on the [Start OEF Node] button.
+5. Start an OEF Node by clicking on the [Start OEF Node] button.
 Wait for the text saying "A thing of beauty is a joy forever..." to appear.
 When you see that, the node has started successfully.

 <center>![start node](assets/cli_gui03_oef_node.png)</center>

-6. Start the agent running, by clicking on the [start agent] button.
+6. Start the agent running by clicking on the [start agent] button.
 You should see the output from the echo agent appearing on the screen.

 <center>![start agent](assets/cli_gui04_new_agent.png)</center>

-This is how your whole page should look if you followed the instructions correctly
+This is how your whole page should look if you followed the instructions correctly.

 <center>![whole screen running](assets/cli_gui05_full_running_agent.png)</center>